 We are based in the United Kingdom and our primary focus is nurturing Earth-based, feminist, femme-honouring Jewish community where we are.
 However, the majority of our offerings are online, and so we welcome guests from other time zones.

 Who Is Welcome

-Unless otherwise specified for particular events, we are open to people of all genders, sexual orientations, races, abilities, ages, and life experiences.
+Whilst the focus of our work is on the experience of women and femme folk, the majority of our events are open to people of all genders, sexual orientations, races, abilities, ages, and life experiences.
 We are rooted in Jewish practice, and welcome Jews, Allies, and anyone curious about walking a Jewish path.

 Where We Are Now, and Where We Hope We’ll Be

-Yelala is a very new project and we want to be super up front about this.
-We are just two priestesses who love and care about nurturing this work.
-We hope that one day it will be our full-time work, but currently it is a work of heart that we do around our Rabbinic studies and other work/commitments.
 We also don’t yet have any others on our team to support us.
 This means that we may sometimes be slow to reply, and/or have to set other boundaries around our capacities.

 As we grow and develop, we are looking forward to being able to weave more and more into the beautiful tapestry that is Yelala.
 Some things were working on now, but haven’t yet fully developed yet are:

 A Code of Conduct and Complaints Procedure, including engaging a neutral mediator